-WWE ‘SmackDown’ Results: Paige Books Another Hell In A Cell Match, Second Triple Threat Tag Match Revealed
+WWE ‘SmackDown’ Results: Paige Books Another ‘Hell In A Cell’ Match, Second Triple Threat Tag Match Revealed

-The Scotiabank Bank arena hosted SmackDown Live this week in Toronto, Canada.
+The Scotiabank Arena hosted SmackDown Live this week in Toronto, Canada.
 Just like they were on Raw, the Scotiabank crowd was fired up for SmackDown Live.
 WWE Hell in a Cell is just over two weeks away, and another hell in a cell match was booked Tuesday night.

 Thus far, there are five matches booked for Hell in a Cell; in a SummerSlam rematch, AJ Styles will defend the WWE Championship against Samoa Joe; in a mixed tag team contest, Daniel Bryan and Brie Bella will square off against The Miz and Maryse; in another SummerSlam rematch, Ronda Rousey will defend the WWE Raw Women’s Championship against former champion Alexa Bliss; Braun Strowman will challenge Roman Reigns for the WWE Universal Championship in a hell in a cell match; and Jeff Hardy will face his rival, Randy Orton.